 It can also be overwhelming to pick out a restaurant, but we've got lots of dining advice to help make it easier:

-Amidst all of Midtown's skyscrapers it can be easy to forget that Manhattan is an island, surrounded by the Hudson River, the East River and the New York Harbor.
-One of the best ways to get an overview of New York City is on a sightseeing cruise -- I particularly like the full-island cruises that circumnavigate Manhattan and give you a chance to see just how large and diverse the cityscape is!
+Amidst all of Midtown's skyscrapers, it can be easy to forget that Manhattan is an island, surrounded by the Hudson River, the East River, and the New York Harbor.
+One of the best ways to get an overview of New York City is on a sightseeing cruise -- try one of the full-island cruises that circumnavigate Manhattan and give you a chance to see just how large and diverse the cityscape is!